seanoldham/now_showing/README.md

 ### What this app currently does:

-  1. Searches TMDb
+  * Searches TMDb

+  * Returns TMDb results in a pretty bitchin' grid

-  2. Finds correct Trello boards
+  * Finds correct Trello boards

 ### Setup